 - Access to all of BBVA affiliated ATMs

-- Free Checking and Online Checking have $0 monthly fees.
+- Free Checking and Online Checking have no monthly Service Charge.

 - All accounts offer ways to waive monthly fees except for Easy Checking.